pyblish/apidocs/pages/Plugin.order.md

 > 0-1

-Implies [[Selection|API Selector]].
-It is run first, sometimes implicitly, such as when launching the Pyblish QML graphical user interface.
+Implies [Collector](pages/collector.md).
+It is run first, sometimes automatically, such as when launching the Pyblish QML graphical user interface.

 > 1-2